 Polymetis Apps API Key Manager for Confluence

-API Key Manager: Safe API Key Management in Jira Cloud
+API Key Manager: Safe API Key Management in your Cloud

-Want to make sure of safe API Key Management in Jira Cloud?
-API Key Manager for Jira has got you covered with restricted, time-limited, and read-only API keys!
+Want to make sure of safe API Key Management in both Jira and Confluence Cloud?
+API Key Manager has got you covered with restricted, time-limited, and read-only API keys!
 Sounds great, right?
-But the best is yet to come: Unlike API tokens in the Atlassian Cloud, API keys created with this app only apply to one specific Jira instance.
+But the best is yet to come: Unlike API tokens in the Atlassian Cloud, API keys created with this app only apply to one specific Jira or Confluence instance.

-With our API Key Manager for Jira, it's never been easier to create and manage API keys, making using the REST API of your Jira Cloud instance more secure, and providing immense security gains for you and your team when working in Jira – especially if you use technical integrations.
+With our API Key Manager for Jira and Confluence, it's never been easier to create and manage API keys, making using the REST API of your Cloud instance more secure, and providing immense security gains for you and your team when working in Jira and Confluence – especially if you use technical integrations.

 Now some of you may be wondering: Why would I need this app if I can also use the API tokens in the Atlassian Cloud?